Action woman

 Facing the future

-“They really support films they're passionate about, that they love, that they feel have value or make commentary on the world or bring something of substance.
-And it's not coming from a political place in any way.
-It's not coming from a ‘Oh, who can you programme that will get the most crowds’ place.
-You know what I mean?
-It's truly about love of cinema that they feel is special, and I was really touched by that.
-They were so warm and effusive about the film and wanting it for the closing night selection, and, you know, it just felt like the right fit.
+“They really support films they're passionate about, that they feel have value or make commentary on the world or bring something of substance.
+And their curation is not coming from a political place in any way.
+They don’t make selections based on ‘Oh, who can we programme to attract the biggest crowd.”.
+They’re truly about the love of quality cinema, and I was really touched by that.
+They were so warm and effusive about the film and wanting it for the closing night selection, and that meant a lot to me.”

 Share this with others on...